 payment for allotment of the minimum number of shares in the co-operative as specified in rule 16.

-very application must be considered by the board.
+every application must be considered by the board.

 If the board approves the application, the applicant’s name and any other information required under the Law must be entered in the register of members within 28 days of the board’s approval.